ecbush/xenoGI/README.rst

   This script also produces a set of species specific genome files.
 These contain all the genes in a strain laid out in the order they occur on the contigs.
 Each gene entry include island and family information, as well as a brief description of the gene's function.
 These files all have the name genes in their stem, followed by the strain name, and the extension .out.

 * ``createIslandBed`` creates a subdirectory called bed/ containing bed files for each genome showing the islands in different colors.
+(Color is specified in the RGB field of the bed).

 Interactive analysis
 ~~~~~~~~~~~~~~~~~~~~